Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/samples/javascript/README.md

 npm install
 ```

 2. Edit the file `sample.env`, adding the correct credentials to access the Azure service and run the samples.
+Not all environment variables are required.
+Read the relevant sample sources and the `sample.env` file to determine which ones are required.
 Then rename the file from `sample.env` to just `.env`.
 The sample programs will read this file automatically.

-3. Add additional environment variables specified in the sample file you wish to run.

-4. Run whichever samples you like:
+3. Run whichever samples you like:

 ```bash
 node recognizeReceipt.js